 Only activities that require laboratory resources or equipment should be conducted on campus.
 All non-experimental work should continue to be done remotely whenever possible.
 These include activities such as data analyses, project planning, and reading literature.
-In some cases, however, it may be necessary to stay in the lab or in a location where social distancing can be enforced until a procedure is complete, to avoid multiple trips in and out of the facility.
+In some cases, it may be necessary to remain in a lab or in a location where social distancing can be enforced until a procedure is complete, to avoid multiple trips in and out of the facility.

 - HOW CAN I PLAN FOR CONTINUITY OF RESEARCH IN THE EVENT OF A RESURGENCE OF COVID-19 IN THE AREA, OR A CASE IN MY LAB OR BUILDING?

 All individuals who conduct experiments should consider whether it is possible to coordinate with coworkers who could step in to finish or shut down your experiments if you become ill.
 Lab members may be able to cross-train on equipment maintenance and other procedures as needed.
 Talk to your PI about plans in case you cannot come back to the lab to finish an experiment.

 - WHAT HAPPENS IF I HAVE A MEDICAL CONDITION OR OTHER RISK FACTOR THAT I BELIEVE WOULD MAKE A RETURN TO CAMPUS UNSAFE?